Even a well configured project can still be slow

 - astro-compress

-Both run automatically duringastro build.
+Both run automatically during astro build.

 The configuration looks like this.